-Single location in the community Nierstein in the German growing area Rheinhessen, It was already mentioned in a deed of donation in 742 and is therefore considered the oldest vineyard in Germany.
-Supposedly, the bells of a church over the vineyard rang to the name.
-In 1141 she was mentioned as "Clegken".
-The south-facing vineyard in 90 to 130 meters above sea level with 5 to 15% slope covers only 2.11 hectares of vineyards, which are completely fenced since 1761 by a wall.
-The soil consists of loess on red slate (Rotliegend) with sandy loam and have an excellent Water storage capacity, Be here Riesling and Pinot Noir ( Pinot Noir ).
-The location is since 1925 the sole possession of State Winegrowing Domain Oppenheim (Predecessor Hessian wine-growing domain).
+Single location in the community Nierstein in the German growing region Rheinhessen, It was already mentioned in a deed of donation in 742 and is therefore considered the oldest vineyard location in Germany.
+The ringing sound from a church over the vineyard is said to have inspired the name.
+In 1141 it was mentioned as "Clegken".
+The south-facing vineyard at 90 to 130 meters above sea level with 5 to 15% slope includes only 2.11 hectares of vineyards, which have been completely enclosed by a wall since 1761.
+The floors consist of loess on red clay slate (Rotliegend) with sandy loam and have an excellent Water storage capacity, Be here Riesling and Pinot Noir ( Pinot Noir ) cultivated.
+The location has been owned by the State wine-growing domain Oppenheim (Predecessor of the Hessian wine-growing domain).